 Open Source Online Teaching Tools

 Joshua M. Pearce, PhD, who teaches a graduate course in Open Source Scientific Hardware at the Michigan Technological University and is director of the Michigan Tech Open Sustainability Technology (MOST) Lab, is one example.
 Pearce uses a free and open source alternative to Zoom, Jitsi, to teach his graduate course in Open Source Scientific Hardware.
 “The course shows students how to leverage open source development methods to obliterate the costs of doing science,” he says.
 Its features include video conferences, instant messaging in chat, and the ability for students to raise digital hands, he says.
 “The feature I use all the time is switching up screen share so that students can share their work in a discussion with the class.”
-Jitsi is actually not a single program, but a collection of free and open-source multiplatform voice, videoconferencing and instant messaging applications for the web, Windows, Linux, macOS, iOS and Android, Pearce says.
+Jitsi is actually not a single program, but a collection of free and open-source multiplatform voice, web conferencing and instant messaging applications for the web, Windows, Linux, macOS, iOS and Android, Pearce says.

 And then Class emerged.